SYSK’s Fall True Crime Playlist: The Unsolved Indiana Dunes Disappearances

 It washes ashore, some styrofoam, some seats, an oil can, looked probably like a busted or wrecked boat.

 But the police said, listen, we got two boats we're targeting here, and none of the stuff from this wreckage or potential wreckage is from those boats.
+Yeah,

-Yeah, they didn't they didn't think so at least.
+they didn't think so, at least.
+Yeah.

 Yeah.